jonney2021/user_interface/README.md

 # Tetris game

 A team project of course user_interface.
-This game is written in javascript
+This game is written in javascript.